 The Guide to Easter in Fiji© FijiPocketGuide.com

-What Easter Mean for Tourists
+What Easter Mean for Tourists in Fiji

 If you’re coming from a country that also observes Easter as a public holiday, it might mean you get the time off to visit Fiji.
 But is it worth it if Fiji is going to be “closed” too?

-What’s Happening at the Resorts?
+What’s Happening for Easter at the Resorts in Fiji?

 Fiji’s largest and most prestigious resorts often put on Easter activities for the kids.
 Resorts like the Outrigger Fiji Beach Resort, Castaway Island, Radisson Blu Resort and much more put on special Easter programs in their kids’ clubs, which might include Easter egg hunts, Easter-related arts and crafts, and more.